 Our position statements inform our national advocacy work.
-We encourage others to use our statements when developing responses and solutions to key breast cancer issues.
+We encourage other organisations to use our statements when developing responses and solutions to key breast cancer issues.

-The following principles form the basis for BCNA's policy work.
-They can be drawn upon when considering almost any breast cancer policy issue:
+The following principles form the basis for BCNA’s policy work.
+They can be drawn on when considering almost any breast cancer policy issue: